 - Keep your tire pressure at the correct level.
 If your tires’ pressure levels are too low, your engine has to work harder.
 Low tire pressure means lower fuel economy and less control over your car.
 Keeping tires properly inflated could improve your gas mileage by up to 3.3% says the fueleconomy.gov.

-- Tune up your car regularly.
-The EPA states that properly maintaining a vehicle improves fuel efficiency, reduces your greenhouse gas emissions, and is safer.
+- Tune-up your car regularly.
+Properly maintaining a vehicle improves fuel efficiency, reduces greenhouse gas emissions, and is safer.
 Just be sure to dispose of old materials safely!